godotengine/godot-docs/classes/class_rigidbody2d.rst

 Method Descriptions
 -------------------

-.. _class_RigidBody2D_method__integrate_forces:
+.. _class_RigidBody2D_private_method__integrate_forces:

 .. rst-class:: classref-method

 void **_integrate_forces** **(** :ref:`PhysicsDirectBodyState2D<class_PhysicsDirectBodyState2D>` state **)** |virtual|

 Allows you to read and safely modify the simulation state for the object.
-Use this instead of :ref:`Node._physics_process<class_Node_method__physics_process>` if you need to directly change the body's ``position`` or other physics properties.
+Use this instead of :ref:`Node._physics_process<class_Node_private_method__physics_process>` if you need to directly change the body's ``position`` or other physics properties.
 By default, it works in addition to the usual physics behavior, but :ref:`custom_integrator<class_RigidBody2D_property_custom_integrator>` allows you to disable the default behavior and write custom force integration for a body.

 .. rst-class:: classref-item-separator